Skip to main content Skip to navigation

 • Sample timing: Target sampling in mid-to-late June for mother trees.

-• Sample material: Collect four five-inch cuttings of 1/4-1/2″ diameter which include flower buds, fruit stems, or leaves depending on time of year.
+• Sample material: Collect four five-inch cuttings of 1/4-1/2″ (pencil diameter) diameter limb from previous season or older wood which include flower buds, fruit stems.

 • Send to labs with current proficiency test results.
 Labs Testing for Little Cherry Virus and X-disease Phytoplasma